Names of God in Christianity: More than a name

 A parchment of the Ten Commandments, 1768, Jekuthiel Sofer.

 Although in some modern cultures names are simply labels and designators that distinguish one item from another, in Christian theology the names of God have always had much deeper meaning and significance.
 In the religious sense, the names of God are not human inventions, but have divine origin and are based on divine revelation.

 Veneration of the name of God goes back to the Old Testament, and as in Exodus 20:7, the Ten Commandments state: "You shall not make wrongful use of the name of the Lord your God".
 Christian teachings view this commandment as not simply an avoidance of the use of the name of God, but as a directive to exalt it, through both pious deeds and praise.

 In Christian teachings, the name of God is not simply a label, but involves divine mysteries that require and preempt respect and praise.
 Louis Berkhof states that the issue surrounding the use and interpretation of the names of God provide a theological puzzle in that given that God is "infinite and incomprehensible", His names transcend human thought, yet they allow Him to be revealed to humans as he descends to what is finite and comprehensible.
 Thus the name of God has always been revered in the Christian tradition, and has been associated with His presence.

+Other theologians (Pseudo-Dionysius the Areopagite, Thomas Aquinas, etc.) state that God has no name.
+Justin Martyr stated both that God has no name, and that God's name is Jesus.